 As long as you remain a member, you can take the written exams (and the practical exam) whenever you feel ready.
 You may repeat the written exams if you fail.

 How long should it take me to complete the course?

 The course is quite involved.
 This is not a casually created e-course, but rather a very comprehensive overview of some challenging material.
+We've been improving the material for over 20 years.
 Some members with previous gemology or geology experience have completed the course in as little as three months, others are still chipping away at it after two years.
 It really depends on your level of interest, motivation, and time commitment.
-The average is probably around a year, part-time.
+The average time to completion is probably around a year, studying part-time.

 Can I get a refund if I am not satisfied?

 Please note that certification costs are non-refundable.
 A $50 refund is given if you choose to return the stones used for the practical test.
 (You may keep the stones instead, if you wish.)

 How does the IGS course compare with those offered by the GIA or similar organizations?

 The GIA is an excellent organization.
 Their Graduate Gemologist degree is the most respected credential a person can hold in this industry.
 If you have the time and money, and are serious about a career in the gem industry, the GG course of study offered by the GIA should be your first choice.

 The IGS certification program was created for everyone else.
 The founder of IGS and original author of the program, Donald Clark, has strong connections with the lapidary community.
 For years, he listened to amateurs giving inaccurate advice to others.
 For example, he heard things like: "If your blue stone has an RI of 1.625, then it is topaz, not aquamarine."
 Those two properties, color and RI, also belong to tourmaline and a few rare minerals.
 Blue topaz and blue tourmaline have vastly different values.
 Not knowing the difference can be costly, in terms of both money and reputation.